-The Service Engine Soon indicator light illuminates when the ignition is first turned to the ON position to check the bulb.
+Illuminates briefly to ensure the system is functional.
 If it comes on after the engine is started, one of the engine's emission control systems may be malfunctioning.
-The light may illuminate without a driveability concern being noted.
+The light may illuminate without a drive whilsty concern being noted.
+The driveability concern being noted.
 The vehicle will usually be drivable and will not require towing.